 BIA Village Preschool is accredited by the National Association for the Education of Young Children (NAYEC).

-BIA celebrates its 20th Anniversary of providing services to families affected by Autism.
+BIA celebrates its 25th Anniversary providing services to families affected by Autism.

-BIA continues to provide services in the San Francisco Bay Area, Fresno and Salinas/Monterey areas.
-The incidence of Autism is now 1 in 68.
-BIA remains steadfastly committed to providing high quality early intervention programs to children diagnosed with Autism.
+BIA continues to provide services in the San Francisco Bay Area, Fresno and the greater Central Valley, Salinas and Monterey areas.
+The incidence of Autism is now 1 in 59.
+BIA remains steadfastly committed to providing high quality ABA intervention programs to individuals diagnosed with Autism Spectrum Disorder (ASD).